Skip to content

 ThinkBIOSConfigUI

-• The GUI script auto-imports Lenovo.BIOS.Config if already installed from the PowerShell Gallery.
+The GUI script auto-imports Lenovo.BIOS.Config if already installed from the PowerShell Gallery.
 If it is not already installed, it will attempt to install the module from the PowerShell Gallery.
 If that fails it will try to find the module in the GUI script's location.

-The main user interface for the application includes the following elements:
+The main user interface includes:

 • Top-level navigation (left column): Settings, Actions, Preferences — each opens a panel on the right.